alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-appium.md

 > appium &               # start appium
 ```

-We've created an example Python project which can be found [here](https://github.com/alttester-test-examples/Python-Android-with-Appium-AltTrashCat-) which hopefully can get you started on your own projects.
-Using it will also automatically install the requirements needed for running the tests.
+We've created an example Python project which can be found [here](https://github.com/alttester-test-examples/Python-Android-with-Appium-AltTrashCat-) This project demonstrates a working setup and includes the necessary dependencies.
 More details about it [below](#alttester-unity-sdk-with-appium-example).

 ### Why use Appium together with AltTester® Unity SDK